Zwiqler94/jz-portfolio/README.md

 ## Author

-Jacob Zwickler
+Jake Zwickler

-## Image Citationa
+## Image Citations

-next arrow by Graphik Designz from the Noun Project previous arrow by Mohamad Arif Prasetyo from the Noun Project
+Next arrow by Graphik Designz from the Noun Project

+Previous arrow by Mohamad Arif Prasetyo from the Noun Project